MatMoore/hacks/west-london-hack-night-xmas-presents/README.md

 {"tag":"Move","contents":{"x":1,"y":-2}}
 ```

-The movement is a vector, and the length doesn't matter (it gets normalised).
+The movement is a vector, and the length doesn't matter (we move at a fixed speed).